 Introducing kink to your partner can feel extremely intimidating.
 Sometimes it doesn’t matter if you’ve been interested in kink for a while or trying to add some spark to your sex life — figuring out the best way to live out your “Fifty Shades of Grey” fantasies with a partner can be scary and awkward.
-Fear and discomfort around kink typically stems from misunderstanding what kink is.
+Fear and discomfort around kink typically stems from misunderstanding what kink is, and learning together can be an amazing experience!

 Kink is described easily as non-conventional sexual practices.
 Kink can be as simple as touching, kissing, masturbation, romantic talk or can be as extreme as BDSM ( Bondage, discipline, dominance, submission, sadism and masochism), fantasy and role-playing, fetishes, exhibitionism or voyeurism, and group sex.